microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/getting-started.md

 ## Create a new React Native project

+> **Prerequisites:** Before creating your React Native for Windows project, ensure you have completed all the [development dependencies setup](rnw-dependencies.md).
+This includes installing Visual Studio with the required workloads, Windows SDK, Node.js, and other essential tools.

 Call the following from the place where you want your project directory to live:

 <!-- Note, make sure both `@react-native-community/cli@ABC` and `--version "XYZ"` are pointing to the correct NPM tags in the command below. -->